rahuln2025/rahuln2025/README.md

 - 📫 How to reach me: **narkhede.rahul2013@gmail.com**

-- ⚡ What do I do: **I manage large projects in the energy sector during work time, and learn programming skills in my free time.**
+- ⚡ What I do: **I manage large projects in the energy sector during work time, and learn programming skills in my free time.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">